davedub/handlepack/readme.md

 Last lesson reviewed how to output images from CSS and a static or template source file using [file-loader](https://github.com/webpack-contrib/file-loader), and how to optimize images using [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader).

-## 2019 update
+## 2020 update

-Master branch merged with Bootstrap branch and updated with Webpack 4 but various errors and problems persist.
-Interesting learning project but no practical use.
-Do not proceed further with this project.
+Master branch merged with Bootstrap branch and updated with Webpack 4.
+Earlier errors and problems solved for now.
+Interesting learning project but no obvious practical practical use.